drakonkat/Crawfish/README.md

 that icon, in your clipboard will be copied a link to send to your friend.

-Then they just need to click the link and then they will start to download your same torrent via browser!*
+Then they just need to click the link, and then they will start to download your same torrent via browser!*

 \* The speed in accessing and downloading the file is proportional to how much seed the torrent has.